-A true partnership exist when each person has the opportunity to make suggestions and decisions, and when everyone’s contribution is recognize and valued.
+A true partnership exists when each person has the opportunity to make suggestions and decisions, and when everyone’s contribution is recognized and valued.
 A youth-adult partnership (YAP) exists when adults see young people as full partners on issues facing youth and the programs and policies that affect youth.

 Unfortunately, we live in a society that does not always give young people many opportunities to make their own decisions.
-Many cultures around the world are hierarchical, which means that people considered to have a ‘higher rank’ like parents or adults, have more power over those with a ‘lower rank’ like children and young people.
+Many cultures around the world have a hierarchy that puts people like parents or adults over children and young people.
+This gives parents and adults more power over youth and creates an uneven power dynamic that can be toxic and make it hard for adults and youth to have a prolific partnership.
 To be effective partners, adults must respect and have confidence in young people.
 If they are truly sharing the power to make decisions with young people, it means adults are letting go of their traditional roles, listening rather than telling, and working with, rather than for youth.

 A youth-adult partnership is one that integrates young people’s realistic perspectives and skills with professional adults’ experience and wisdom.
 It offers young people and adults the opportunity to share wisdom, make suggestions, and share decisions.
 All contributions are equally valued and appreciated in a good youth-adult partnership.
 It allows young people and adults to work in full partnership while envisioning, developing, implementing, and evaluating programs.

-Often, tokenism is mistaken for youth-adult relationships.
-However, tokenism is not equal partnership.
-Examples of tokenism are;
+Often, tokenism (as mentioned in the Flower of Participation) is mistaken for youth-adult relationships.
+However, tokenism does not lead to equal partnership.

 Having youth present but with no clear role